top of page

 'Henry VII on his deathbed' from Wriothesley’s Heraldic Collections, Vol 1:Book of Funerals ©British Library

-In the winter of 1508-09, Henry VII's health began to deteriorate; no longer having the open patronage of the King, Edmund began to become isolated, due to many senior officials and nobleman being victim to his money-collecting methods.
-When Henry VII passed away at Richmond Palace on 21 April 1547, Edmund was not present, despite being identified by Henry VII as one of the executors of his will.
-Henry's death and the ascension of his son, as King Henry VIII, was not initially formally announced for days, and it appears that Edmund himself was also unaware of the change in monarchy (and subsequently the country's government) (Paul, 2022) And his enemies, who were now in positions of power in a new administration, would take advantage of this..
+Since the New Year 1508, Henry VII's health had began to deteriorate, when the symptoms of tuberculosis he first experienced in the winter of 1506-07 returned.
+Public appearances became increasingly limited, with Henry keeping to his private apartments at Richmond, despite an apparent reprive and recovery later in the year.
+However, by early 1509, he once again fell ill with the familiar symptoms of tuberculosis and asthma, coupled with quinsy (Penn, 2011).
+No longer having the open patronage of the King, Edmund started to become isolated, as many senior officials and nobleman had become increasingly discontent due to being victim to his money-collecting methods and taxations.
+When Henry VII passed away at Richmond Palace on 21 April 1547, Edmund was not present, despite being identified by Henry VII as one of the executors of his will, being intentionally excluded by his political opponents.
+The late king's death and the ascension of his son, as Henry VIII, was not initially formally announced for days, and it appears that Edmund himself was also unaware of the change in monarchy (and subsequently the country's government), And now Dudley's enemies, who had been appointed into positions of power within a new administration by a young and willfull king, would take advantage of this (Paul, 2022).

 Guildhall, City of London.
 1761. ©Royal Academy of Arts